INTENSIVE CARE (ICU)

 -

-Vibration or shocks: which better rebuilds ICU muscles?
+Vibration or electrical stimulation: which better fights ICU muscle loss?

-Symptom relief CompletedThis study tested two treatments—whole-body vibration and neuromuscular electrical stimulation—on 60 ICU patients with severe muscle weakness.
-Patients received one of the therapies twice daily for two weeks alongside standard care.
-Researchers measured muscle strength, thickness…
+Symptom relief CompletedThis study tested two non-drug treatments—whole-body vibration and neuromuscular electrical stimulation—in 60 ICU patients with muscle weakness.
+Patients received one of the therapies twice daily for two weeks, alongside standard care.
+Researchers measured muscle strength and thi…

 Matched conditions: INTENSIVE CARE (ICU)